sCrypt-Inc/scryptTS-docs/docs/tutorials/inscribe-image.md

 In this tutorial, we will use contract [HashPuzzle](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/hashPuzzle.ts) as an example, to introduce how to inscribe an image with [sCrypt](https://scrypt.io/) and transfer the [1Sat Ordinals](https://docs.1satordinals.com/) inscription with a Smart Contract.

+**Note**: The contract instance must be funded with some BSV before inscribing the image.

 To enable all these features, you should install `scrypt-ord` as an dependency in your project.

 ```bash